ScalaWilliam/svelte-graalvm-sbt-scala-ssr/README.md

 # svelte-graalvm-sbt-scala-ssr

-SSR (server-side rendering) of Svelte & GraalVM, with Svelte code calling Scala case classes directly.
+SSR (server-side rendering) of Svelte & GraalVM, with Svelte code calling Scala case classes directly using TypeScript definitions.

 No wiring is done for serving HTTP - the proof is in the pudding of JsRunnerSpec which is has a unit test to validate the behavior.